shaliulab/idoc_docs/docs/how-to-build/Breadboard-Enclosure.md

 * Elbow-L-Connection to connect two rails at a 90° Elbow, [3D designed](/src/3D_printed_parts/Elbow_L-shape_door_connection.stl) (Q: 2x)
 * Customized (510 mm x 450 mm) black hard board (Q: 1x).
 * 4 mm balldriver or hex key

+Since the construction cube provided by Thorlabs ([RM1S - 1](https://www.thorlabs.de/thorproduct.cfm?partnumber=RM1S#ad-image-0) ) only has slotted corners, we modified the later and 3D printed this [(3D design)]( /src/3D_printed_parts/Construction_cube_with_slotted_channel_door_connection_universal.stl) This cube is connected at each top of the front rails and so creates a parallel channel with front rails (see step: Build the enclosure roof).
+The modified cube creates a slider that allows us to insert the door.

 #### Procedure